yuyijiong/sliding-window-attention-adaptation/readme.md

 This repository contains code and resources for the paper titled "Sliding Window Attention Adaptation"

 ## Installation
-1. Make sure you install the requirements:
+1. Make sure you have installed the requirements:
 ```
 vllm >= 0.11.0,<0.12.0
 transformers >= 4.57.0